stoneyrh/gSOAP/README.txt

 Follow the installation instructions in INSTALL.txt first.

-The gSOAP 'wsdl2h' tool converts WSDLs into a gSOAP header file for processing with the gSOAP stub/skeleton generator 'soapcpp2' to generate XML serialization, stubs, and skeletons code to build Web services applications.
+The gSOAP 'wsdl2h' tool converts WSDLs into a gSOAP header file for processing with the gSOAP code gnerator 'soapcpp2' to generate XML serialization, stubs, and skeletons code to build Web services applications.
 Use 'wsdl2h' followed by 'soapcpp2' to translate an entire set of WSDL and XML schemas into representative C or C++ data structures and associated XML parsers.
 You can also use the gSOAP 'soapcpp2' tool directly on existing C/C++ data structure declarations to create XML serialization routines for these types to simplify the storage of data in XML.

 Example translation of WSDL to code in two steps:

 	$ wsdl2h -s -o calc.h http://www.cs.fsu.edu/~engelen/calc.wsdl
-	$ soapcpp2 calc.h
+	$ soapcpp2 -CL -I/path/to/gsoap/import calc.h

 The 'calc.h' header file contains the services and XML schema types represented in C/C++, together with other useful information copied from the WSDL related